pombase/canto/documentation/canto.md

 # Introduction
 [Canto](http://curation.pombase.org/) is a generic genome annotation tool with a focus on community curation.
-This document describes Canto from the adminstrators perspective.
+This document describes Canto from the administrators perspective.
 It covers installation and maintenance.

 The latest version of this document can always be found on the main [Canto website](http://curation.pombase.org/pombe/docs/canto_admin) and the